dessn/Pippin/README.md

     COMBINE_MASK: [SIM_IA, SIM_CC] # optional mask to combine multiple sim runs into one classification job (e.g. separate CC and Ia sims).
 NOTE: currently not compatible with SuperNNova/SNIRF
     OPTS:
       MODEL: file_or_label  # only needed in predict mode, how to find the trained classifier
+      OPTIONAL_MASK: # mask for optional dependencies.
+Not all classifiers make use of this
+      OPTIONAL_MASK_SIM: # mask for optional sim dependencies.
+Not all classifiers make use of this
+      OPTIONAL_MASK_FIT: # mask for optional lcfit dependencies.
+Not all classifiers make use of this
       WHATREVER_THE: CLASSIFIER_NEEDS
 ```